kkawato/rdlearn/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-This plot shows the cutoff change relative to the baseline for each department under different `cost`.
+This plot shows the cutoff change relative to the baseline for each department under different values of `cost`.

-When we have already implemented the learning process and have the `rdlearn_result` object, the `sens` function can modify only the parameters for sensitivity analysis.
+If the learning process has already been implemented and the `rdlearn_result` object is available, the `sens` function can be used to modify parameters specifically for sensitivity analysis.

 ## References